-Prerequisite: Acceptable placement score or MAT K090 with a "C#" or better or MAT K095 with a "C#" grade or better.
+Prerequisite: MAT K090 with a "C#" or better or MAT K095 with a C# grade or better. or appropriate placement through multiple-measures assessment process.
 Please refer to online schedule and click on the CRN hyperlink and/or review printed schedule in determining which faculty require math software in their course(s).
 A graphing calculator is required.
 Instructor will use a Texas Instrument calculator (TI-84).

 This course continues the development of algebraic skills and concepts.
 The topics include linear equations, functions and graphs, applications of systems of equations, inequalities, rational expressions and equations, operations on radicals and rational exponents, quadratic equations, exponential and logarithmic functions.